drcjar/ipfjes-thesis/source/12_chapter_4.md

 #### Job-exposure matrices

 Several job-exposure matrices that deal with asbestos have been reported.
-Pannett et al's 1985 job-exposure matrix for use in population studies in England and Wales[@Pannett1985] found good agreement between job-title assigned categories of exposure (none, low, moderate, high) for asbestos and direct review of the original occupational history.
+Pannett et al's 1985 job-exposure matrix for use in population studies in England and Wales[@Pannett1985] found good agreement between job-title assigned categories of exposure (none, low, moderate, high) for asbestos and direct review of the original occupational history by an expert.

+DOM-JEM[@Peters2011] was developed for use in population based multi-centre lung cancer case-control study.
+It assigns job titles one of three categories of asbestos exposure (no exposure, low exposure, high exposure) based on the consensus of three independent expert rators.
+DOM-JEM showed poor agreement with expert assessment (K 0.17) but less hetrogenetiy.

+check domjem mention in offermans

-The Finish Information System on Occupational Exposure (FINJEM)[@Kauppinen2014] covers exposure to 84 different agents, including asbestos, for 311 jobs across 9 periods and spans 1945-2012.
+The Finish Information System on Occupational Exposure (FINJEM)[@Kauppinen2014] covers exposure to 84 different agents, including asbestos, for 311 jobs across 9 periods spaning 1945-2015.
+Era-specific estimates of the mean level of asbestos exposure are available for 27 jobs based on expert assessment and measurement data; the exact details of the grounds for estimates are kept in a proprietary FINJEM database which is not freely available.
+FINJEM showed poor agreement with expert assessment of asbestos exposure but reasonable identification of mesothelioma risk when evaluated using the Netherlands Cohort Study.[@Offermans2012][@Offermans2014]

-asbjem [@Oyen2015]
-synjem [@Peters2016]
+AsbJEM[@Oyen2015] was developed in Australia by an expert panel of three industrial hygeinists using all available exposure data.
+It is based on FINJEM and provides quantitative estimates of annual exposure for 224 occupations across three time periods spanning 1943 to 2004.

+SYN-JEM[@Peters2016] describes a JEM developed for four carcinogens.
+It provides quantified asbestos exposure estimates based on 27958 personal measurements (spanning 1971-2009), a mixed effects statistical model, and an a priori categorical assessment of exposure (none, low, high). _

 [@Ahrens1993] pros/cons jems
 [@Orlowski1993] source of error jems